 Maybe our own reflection from St. Theresa’s message is telling us that we are called to be ministers of the Lord’s love and mercy.
 We are called to recognize how the Lord is blessing us.
 We are called to live out those gifts and not let them lay dormant, yet, be alive and active, and that our prayer must also be alive and active!
 Recognizing that our Lord gives us every moment, every breath… and we are to live those for Him.

 It is so important right now, more than ever, for us to be disciples of Jesus Christ – to be on fire here at Assumption parish.
 How could we not continue to build up our own family here and then set our community of O’Fallon on fire, our Archdiocese, our state, our nation!
 It begins with a single yes to our Lord.
 Jesus is calling us to be His disciples.
 He is calling us to be His stewards of His many graces and blessings.

 “Christ has no body now but yours.
 No hands, no feet on earth but yours.
 Yours are the eyes through which he looks compassion on this world.
 Yours are the feet with which he walks to do good.
 Yours are the hands through which he blesses all the world.
 Yours are the hands, yours are the feet, yours are the eyes, you are his body.
 Christ has no body now on earth but yours.”

 Praying together through this Renewal process… this is truly a time for Renewal - for you and your family, and for our parish.
-Please pray with your family and ask God to guide you, and then either drop your commitment card in the baskets provided at the Ministry Festival; bring them to Mass on the weekend of November 27 & 28; or mail them to the parish office.
+Please pray with your family and ask God to guide you, and then either drop your commitment card in the baskets during Mass on September 24/25, 2022 or mail them to the parish office.

 Thank you to all who serve in countless ways that help people find Christ here… and bring Christ to the world!